awendt/homebrew-tap/README.md

-# homebrew-tap
+# awendt/homebrew-tap

-Collection of formulae for Homebrew
+This is my collection of formulae for Homebrew.

+## Usage

+    brew tap awendt/tap
+    brew install <formula>